-In addition to the fiduciary obligations, reducing false alarms will result in better service and increased protection for home security system owners.
-Since false alarms are so prevalent, and the resources necessary to respond so expensive, the response time from police officers is not always ideal.
-If the number of false alarms are minimized, in the event of an actual break in, police officers will be able to respond more quickly.
+In addition to the fiduciary obligations, reducing false alarms result in better service and increased protection for you and your family.
+Since false alarms are so prevalent, and the resources necessary to respond are so expensive, the response time from police officers is not always ideal.
+If the number of false alarms are minimized, police officers are able to respond more quickly in the event of an actual break-in.
 The goal of all security system owners should be to minimize false alarms.

 Unlocked or loose doors and windows: Door and window sensors are activated when the connection between the two sensors is disrupted.
 If a door or window is loose, it can easily be rattled by the wind and trigger an alarm.
 Doors that are locked with a deadbolt are typically more sturdy and can minimize unintentional sensor disturbances.

 Incorrect installation: When a home security system is installed, it is critical that all sensors and detectors are appropriately aligned, and that all other equipment is installed according to the manufacturer's recommendations.
 If you're installing a do-it-yourself home security system, you may be particularly susceptible to incorrectly installing your new equipment.

 Pets, rodents, and insects: Some motion detectors are triggered by pets, rodents, or insects.
 If you own a pet, be certain your home security system has "pet-friendly" sensors; otherwise, pets roaming around the house will trigger motion detectors and activate a false alarm.
 Rodents and insects can also trigger alarms, so it's in your best interest to clear your home of them as much as possible.

 The 7 Best Ways to Reduce False Alarms